Polarization-driven Semantic Segmentation via Efficient Attention-bridged Fusion: Methodology

 The sensor is a highly integrated system which is a combination of polarization sensor, RGB sensor, infrared sensor and depth sensor.
-The sensor captures polarization information with an RGB-based imaging sensor \textbf{LUCID\_PHX050S}, which is an RGB-P sensor.
+The sensor captures polarization information with an RGB-based imaging sensor \textbf{LUCID\_PHX050S}.
 The difference between \textbf{LUCID\_PHX050S} and Gray-Polarization sensors is that the former is covered with an extra Bayer array besides the polarization mask.
-In addition, the multimodal sensor integrates an embedded system which combines hardware and software, by which we can attain various types of information like semantic information, infrared information, stereo depth information, monocular depth information and surface normal information by utilizing relevant estimation algorithms.
-Fig.~\ref{fig:5}(b) shows some examples of the sensor's output information.
+Intensity and luminance are important for the detection quality with image sensors, but the use of polarization (eg., linear polarization ) filters naturally results in losing less of half of input intensity coming to the RGB sensor.
+The reason why the collected RGB-polarization images can keep the consistency against the changing outdoor environment is that we utilize the data acquisition and processing program, \textit{i.e.}, \textbf{Arena}, that can dynamically adjust the gain factor and exposure time according to the outdoor environment.
+In addition, the multimodal sensor integrates an embedded system which combines hardware and software, by which we can attain various types of information like semantic information, infrared information, \YKL{stereo depth information~\cite{hirschmuller2005accurate}, monocular depth information~\cite{zhou2020robust} and surface normal information~\cite{li2015depth} by utilizing relevant estimation algorithms.
+While the sensor provides diverse modalities, this work focuses on using RGB and polarization information.} Fig.~\ref{fig:5}(b) shows some examples of the sensor's output information.
 The highly integrated sensor can broaden RGB-based sensor's application scenarios~\cite{sun2019multimodal}.
 The infrared information can assist nighttime semantic segmentation, and the polarization-RGB-infrared multimodal sensor can offer precise depth information by pairing the sensors with different baselines.
 We leverage the multimodal sensor to attain pixel-aligned polarization and RGB images, and the main purpose of this work to adapt RGB-based SS to Polarization-driven multimodal SS.

 RGB-Polarization outdoor scene SS dateset is scarce in the literature.
 Some research groups have realized the importance of polarization information for outdoor perception.
 The Polabot dataset~\cite{zhang2019exploration,blanchon2019outdoor}, a GARY-Polarization outdoor scene SS dataset, consists of around 180 pairs of images at a low resolution of 230$\times$320.
 The limited image number and the low resolution make it hard to train a robust SS network for outdoor scenes.
 In addition, the dataset is short of RGB information which provide important texture features for classification tasks.